Projected Bayesian Spatial Factor Models: Introduction

-This paper introduces a novel Bayesian spatial factor model designed for scalability with large spatial datasets, while concurrently imposing minimal, yet effective, restrictions to mitigate the slow convergence and poor mixing engendered by the inherent identifiability issues in factor models.
-The core of this work is a novel model construction and sampling algorithm, termed Projected Markov Chain Monte Carlo (ProjMC\textsuperscript{2}).
-Specifically, within a blocked Gibbs sampling framework for a spatial factor model, a projection step is introduced to project the high-dimensional factor realizations to a subspace of the Stiefel manifold \citep{chakraborty2019statistics}, thereby enhancing identifiability and substantially improving sampling efficiency for parameters that suffer from weak or non-identifiability.
+This paper introduces a novel and flexible Bayesian spatial factor model designed for scalability with large spatial datasets, while imposing minimal yet effective restrictions to mitigate the slow convergence and poor mixing engendered by the inherent identifiability issues in factor models.
+A key contribution is a new model construction and sampling algorithm, termed Projected Markov Chain Monte Carlo (ProjMC\textsuperscript{2}).
+Specifically, within a blocked Gibbs sampling framework for a spatial factor model, a projection step is introduced to project the high-dimensional factor realizations to a subspace of the Stiefel manifold \citep{chakraborty2019statistics}, thereby enhancing identifiability and substantially improving sampling efficiency for parameters subject to weak or non-identifiability.
 Theoretical results establishing the existence, convergence, and properties of the posterior distribution induced by the ProjMC\textsuperscript{2} algorithm are presented in Section~\ref{sec: ProjMC2}.
-The efficacy of the ProjMC\textsuperscript{2} algorithm is demonstrated within the context of a scalable spatial factor model where the spatially varying factors are modeled using NNGPs.
-A detailed implementation algorithm is provided in Section~\ref{sec: model_implement}.
-It is noteworthy that while the primary contributions—ProjMC\textsuperscript{2} and its application to scalable spatial factor model—are presented in tandem, the foundational concept of ProjMC\textsuperscript{2}, which constructs the model via conditional distributions and transition kernels, is generalizable to a broader class of factor models.
+The induced model is termed the Projected Bayesian Spatial Factor (PBSF) model.
+Section~\ref{sec: model_implement} develops scalable variants of PBSF models in which spatially varying factors are modelled using NNGPs.
+These extensions address diverse inferential settings, including hyperparameter estimation and the accommodation of missing data, and detailed implementation algorithms are provided therein.